EBiSC/ebisc/README.md

 ### Not assigned dates

+- As a EBiSC developer I need to plan how to alllow cell line depositors to specify state hold dates on data release Many archives/databases including hPSCreg allow users to specify hold dates for data release.
+    We need to figure out where it is appropriate in the EBiSC system for hold dates to be specified and how to ensure the difference services know about them and respect them
+    This will be done when we have plan for allowing hold data specification which has been approved on a Tuesday WP7 call.

 - Import ECACC data from ftp

 - Cell lines related to this line (isogenic,... same donor line ... connect these)